Myriad-Dreamin/tinymist/syntaxes/textmate/README.md

 ### Building

-The following script running the TypeSCript program will generate the TextMate grammar file:
+The following script running the TypeScript program will generate the TextMate grammar file:

 ```shell
 yarn compile